 - Mirena is recommended for women who have had at least one child.

-Mirena is T-shaped.
-It is made of flexible plastic and contains a progestin hormone called levonorgestrel that is often used in birth control pills.
+Mirena is a small flexible plastic T-shaped system that slowly releases a progestin hormone called levonorgestrel that is often used in birth control pills.
+Because Mirena releases levonorgestrel into your uterus, only small amounts of the hormone enter your blood.
 Mirena does not contain estrogen.
-Mirena releases the hormone into the uterus.
-Only small amounts of the hormone enter your blood.

-Two threads are attached to the stem of Mirena.
-The threads are the only part of Mirena you can feel when Mirena is in your uterus.
+Two thin threads are attached to the stem of Mirena.
+The threads are the only part of Mirena you can feel when Mirena is in your uterus; however, unlike a tampon string, the threads do not extend outside your body.

 What if I need birth control for more than 5 years?

 Mirena must be removed after 5 years.
-Your healthcare provider can insert a new Mirena during the same office visit if you choose to continue using Mirena.
+Your healthcare provider can place a new Mirena during the same office visit if you choose to continue using Mirena.

 What if I change my mind about birth control and want to become pregnant in less than 5 years?